Skip to main content

 5. Insert a public SSH key in OpenSSH format.

-Place a public SSH key on a cloud server when creating a server
+Host a public SSH key on a cloud server

-Host a public SSH key on an existing cloud server
+You can place a public SSH key by cloud server creation or on an existing server.

 Copy a public SSH key from a local computer using ssh-copy-id

-The ssh-copy-id command adds the public SSH key to the end of the ~/.ssh/authorized_keys file.
+Team ssh-copy-id adds the public SSH key to the end of the file ~/.ssh/authorized_keys.
 The command creates a directory and a file if they have not already been created.

 1. Open the CLI on the local computer.